FleetDesk/test_Fleetdesk_ReactJS/README.md

    * [ ] As a user I want to be able to change the description of a task.
    * [ ] As a user I want to be able to delete a task.
    * [ ] As a user I want to be able to see a report of my tasks by status.
-   * [ ] As a user I want to be able to log off the system.

 * Backend App
    * [ ] Tasks must be persisted in some database.
 (At candidate's discretion).